jpllopes96/movies/README.md

 # Descripition

 The project **NewMovies** is a project developed during **Sujeito Programador** classes.
-The porpouse of the application is to consume an API to list the movies on the poster, allowing the user to add/remove the movie from the favorite list.
+The purpose of the application is to consume an API to list the movies on the poster, allowing the user to add/remove the movie from the favorite list.

 **Sujeito Programador:**